illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 When triggered, the alert action script looks up the modular input matching the given `pce_fqdn` and `org_id` and uses the configured PCE connection details when updating the specified workload.

+> [!IMPORTANT]
-!> **NOTE:** for the action to run successfully, the API key configured for the input MUST have write permission for workloads.
+> For the action to run successfully, the API key configured for the input MUST have write permission for workloads.

 **Manually Run the Action**